jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 Which seems to have happened, given the 32 bytes freed up from the heap.
 All righty, then.

-So, `SpriteManager` deletes a sprite, and then the exact *moment* we next try to access the `counter` global int, boom.
+So, here's a hypothesis: `SpriteManager` deletes a sprite, and then the exact *moment* we next try to access the `counter` global int, boom.
 We crash.

-Or not.
+The problem is, if so, finding the root cause of this is hard.

+So I'm not going to.

+Instead, I'm going to take the booleans *out* of globals entirely, and change them into functions, which will query the mode pin when they are called.
+Memory used by functions is stored in the stack, completely on the other side of the memory address space from where we're allocating and deleting sprites from memory.

+That's the plan, anyway.
+I'll report back when I run the first experiments.